anowell/wkhtmltopdf-rs/README.md

 ```

 Note: tests have to be combined into a single test case because we can only init `PdfApplication` once, and it is `!Send`/`!Sync`.
-So the preference going forward will be to test with lots of good examples.
+So the preference going forward will be to test with a variety of good examples.

 **Contributions welcome in the form of issue reports, feature requests, feedback, and/or pull request.**